-Unseen Tours is a not-for-profit social enterprise run by a board of directors (all of whom are volunteers).
-The brilliant Reyss handles all the day-to-day coordination work behind-the-scenes.
+Unseen Tours is a not-for-profit social enterprise run by a board of directors.
 And of course, our incredible team of tour guides is at the centre of everything we do.

-Each director also works in partnership with a guide, meeting with them regularly to provide any necessary personal support.
+The directors work in close partnership with the guides, meeting with them regularly to provide any necessary personal support.

 What we’re not

 Let’s be clear, we are not part of the poverty tourism agenda.
 Our aim is not to superficially point out economically and ‘socially’ deprived areas and the people inhabiting them.
 Instead, the tours aim to show London’s historical and cultural quirks in an unusual and entertaining way, linking them to current affairs and social injustice.